 According to Einstein’s field equations for GR, the Universe was not static and had to be in a state of expansion (otherwise, the force of gravity would cause it to contract).
 While Einstein resisted this idea initially and tried to propose a mysterious force that held the Universe in equilibrium (his “Cosmological Constant”), the observations of Edwin Hubble in the 1920s showed that the Universe is expanding.
 Quantum theory also predicts that the vacuum of space is filled with energy that goes unnoticed because conventional methods can only measure changes in energy (rather than its total amount).

+Either gravity is weaker on cosmological scales, or a mysterious force is acting against gravity and driving cosmic expansion.
 Lead-author Levon Pogosian (Professor of Physics, Simon Fraser University) and co-author Kazuya Koyama (Professor of Cosmology, University of Portsmouth) summarized the issue in a recent article via The Conversation.
 As they explained it, the cosmological constant problem comes down to a single question with drastic implications: